anubhavsaxena14/R_practice/README.md

 # R_practice

-This repository contains all the Assignments I have completed in R language during my training at Bodacious IT Hub.
+This repository contains all the Assignments I have completed in R language during my Big Data training at Bodacious IT Hub, Jaipur.